Considering German Market Entry? Read this First.

 Germans are not spendthrifts; they have never been.
 Much of the post-war nation-building was made possible only because they valued saving.
 And, this continues to date, which could partly explain the popularity of the omnipresent discount stores such as Lidl and Aldi.

-Though it may not appear a culturally multi-hued country, its 16 states each have their own culinary tastes, different flavors of the German language, varying rates of industrial development, and even their own favorite beers.
+Though it may not appear a culturally multi-hued country, its 16 states each have their own culinary tastes, different flavours of the German language, varying rates of industrial development, and even their own favourite beers.

 Germans are known to be some of the most demanding of customers in the world.
 They seek complete, detailed information about a product before making a purchase.
 They also care for the environmental impact a product may have, such as whether the packaging is recyclable, who would be responsible for the packaging, whether a product’s vegan and more.